rust-windowing/winit/src/changelog/unreleased.md

 - On macOS, fix sequence of mouse events being out of order when dragging on the trackpad.
 - On Wayland, fix decoration glitch on close with some compositors.
 - On Android, fix a regression introduced in #2748 to allow volume key events to be received again.
+- On Windows, don't return a valid window handle outside of the GUI thread.